What is contact tracing?

 How does contact tracing work?

-Health Division staff call contacts of the infected person and let them know about their possible exposure as quickly and sensitively as possible.
-Contacts are given information about how to protect themselves and others, as well as next steps if symptoms begin developing.
+The Health Division sends a text to identified close contacts of the infected person to let them know about their possible exposure as quickly as possible.
+Contacts are asked to participate in daily symptom monitoring electronic survey and given information about how to protect themselves and others, as well as next steps if symptoms begin developing.

 We will always:

-- Contact you via phone.
+- Contact you via phone or text.
 Never in person.

 - Identify ourselves as Oakland County Health Division staff.